While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 Your Guide To Salt Water Pool Maintenance

-You will always need to keep the chlorine levels up for saltwater pools to maintain clean and healthy water.
+To maintain clean and healthy water, you must always keep the chlorine levels up for saltwater pools.
 To do this, you can drop in a chlorine tablet every week.
 You should also test the chlorine levels regularly to ensure they are where they need to be.

 Aside from that, be careful about the chemicals that are used.
-Some pool chemicals can damage the salt cell and other parts of your pool.
+Some pool chemicals can damage your pool’s salt cells and other parts.
 Hence, always read the chemical bottle labels to see if they are compatible with your pool and carefully follow the directions.

-It would be best if you also backwashed your pool regularly, at least once a week.
-This will help in removing any dirt or debris that has built up in your pool.
-And to keep your saltwater pool looking its best, vacuum it often for deep cleaning.
+It would be best to backwash your pool regularly, at least once a week.
+This will help remove any dirt or debris that has built up in your pool.
+To keep your saltwater pool looking its best, vacuum it often for deep cleaning.
 In other words, it will eliminate the debris trapped in your pool’s pores.

 Apart from these, you should: